Patrick’s life with multiple sclerosis.

 Wobble cushion makes it easier to get out of bed

 Its all about the ups, downs and graceful falls

 So I have advanced multiple sclerosis (MS) and am medically retired but hey who cares?
 I’m always busy and will give things a go, perhaps that’s why this website exists.
-I present a weekly show on our local community radio station.
 I give talks to nursing students and I talk about the problems of living with MS.